Dentist Resume Format

 • Team Leadership

-ATS Keyword Tip: Use exact terms from the job description.
-For example, if it mentions 'oral health education,' include that phrase rather than synonyms.
-ATS systems often look for literal keyword matches.
+ATS Keyword Tip: Use specific terms from the dental job posting exactly as written.
+For example, if it mentions 'root canal therapy,' use the full phrase rather than abbreviations or synonyms.
+ATS software often matches keywords literally.

 How to Make Your Dentist Resume ATS-Friendly